Spiral Q builds strong and equitable communities characterized by creativity, joy, can-do attitudes, and the courage to act on their convictions.

 BOARD OF DIRECTORS

-Christianne Kapps, President and Treasurer
+Christianne Kapps, Treasurer

 Jennifer Turnbull, Co-Director